pduck27/hp2mqtt/README.md

 For switch types the set comand accepts *on*, *1*, *100* or *off*, *0* values.

-For heating type the set comand accepts everything by now but should be an integer in most cases.
+For heating type the set comand accepts everything because of different number formats and units of measure.
+But it should be a kind of valid integer or decimal number finally.
+If not, you will get an error from the HomePilot.

 For more information about how to integrate mqtt binding in openhab please refer to [https://www.openhab.org/addons/bindings/mqtt/](https://www.openhab.org/addons/bindings/mqtt/).
 A possible configuration along to the sample-configuration is a MQTT Generic Thing with: